Foreign funding of non-governmental organizations: Zimbabwe

 Zimbabwe prohibits foreign NGOs from engaging in any work related to governance and limits the activities of local NGOs which accept foreign funding.
 In 2004, ZANU-PF passed a bill which would have banned foreign NGOs, which was not signed by the president.
 Zimbabwe also cracked down on foreign NGOs prior to the 2008 and 2013 elections, claiming they were too involved in politics.
 Jeanne Elone wrote that Zimbabwe's constitutional guarantee of freedom of association is "obstructed by prohibitions against unregistered groups, complex registration procedures, vague grounds for denial, re-registration requirements, and barriers for international organizations".

 Americas

 Nicaragua

 A study of NGOs in Nicaragua concluded that foreign funding increased professionalization, and caused NGOs to focus more on delivering services than policial activism, compared to grassroots membership organizations.

 Venezuela

 In 2006, Venezuela rejected a law which would have forbidden foreign funding of NGOs entirely.
 A less restrictive law was passed in 2010.
 In the interim, Venezuela redirected its foreign policy and was no longer allied with countries which disapproved of such restrictions.

 USA

 The Foreign Agents Registration Act is a United States law that imposes public disclosure obligations on persons representing foreign interests.

 Asia

 Cambodia

 A study of foreign funding in NGOs operating in Cambodia found that donors prefer organizations with more professionalization, but do not prioritize those which have strong grassroots connections and local legitimacy.

+China

+The Law on Administration of Foreign NGOs' Activities within China regulates foreign NGOs in China.
+Per the law, foreign NGOs are required to register with the Ministry of Public Security (MPS) or its provincial-level equivalents before establishing an office within mainland China, or register with the MPS if they want to carry out a "temporary activity".
+An office is legally required for permanent access in mainland China.
+It also requires coordinate with a domestic Chinese organization known as a professional supervisory unit in addition to the MPS in both cases.